TIT8/go-api/README.md

 3. Through this API, we can filter incoming data; if the data is too large or of the wrong type, it is rejected before reaching Telegram.
 This serves as a security shield before sending emails or messages to maintainers.

-(4. We don't depends on external, usually not free, Cloud Automation APP, like [IFTTT](https://ifttt.com/explore), but we depend on Fly.io.
-I personally prefer the last one, I've found external apps not so fast to send messages on Google Form/Sheet update.)
+&nbsp; _(4.
+We don't depends on external, usually not free, Cloud Automation APP, like [IFTTT](https://ifttt.com/explore), but we depend on Fly.io.
+I personally prefer the last one, I've found external apps not so fast to send messages on Google Form/Sheet update.)_

 ## Testing